jpastuszek/httpthumbnailer/README.md

     /thumbnails/<operation type>,<width>,<height>,<format>[,<option key>:<option value>]*[/<operation type>,<width>,<height>,<format>[,<option key>:<option value>]*]*

-Server will respond with **multi-part content** with each part containing **Content-Type** header and thumbnail data corresponding to format defined in the URL.
+Server will respond with **multi-part content** with each part containing **Content-Type** header and thumbnail data corresponding to format defined in the URI.

 For example the URI may look like this:

     /thumbnails/crop,16,16,png/crop,4,8,jpg/pad,16,32,jpeg

 httpthumbnailer will generate 3 thumbnails:
  1. 16x16 cropped PNG
  2. 4x8 cropped JPEG
  3. 16x32 colour padded JPEG

 For detailed information about the API see [cucumber features](http://github.com/jpastuszek/httpthumbnailer/blob/master/features/thumbnails.feature).